agiraudet/boidsServ/README.md

 # boidsServ
-A C.W.Reynolds boid's implementation in C++ with realtime controles.
+A C.W.Reynolds boid's implementation in C++ with realtime controls.

 The end goal is to provide an indpendant process capable of taking inputs (both for controls and querry), and outputing various informations about the boids in return.